Sermons

 8 November 2020

 I went to the store last week to purchase something and in big letters – CASH NOT ACCEPTED – must pay by card.
-I never thought I would see the day when cash was not welcome.
-Some years ago The Good Guys store would have the slogan – less for cash.
-And there was always… Read more
+I never thought I would see the… Read more

 Year A – All Saints Day – Worship in eternity